msuiche/LiveCloudKd/README.md

 	WriteInterfaceHvmmDrvInternal - write data directly to kernel memory.
 Faster, then WriteInterfaceWinHv, but uses undocument structures).
 See description of -m option.
 Default writing method is WriteInterfaceHvmmDrvInternal.

-Tested on full Windows Server 2016, Windows Server 2019, Windows Server 2022, Windows 10 and Windows 11 operation system
+LiveCloudKd tested on full Windows Server 2016, Windows Server 2019, Windows Server 2022, Windows 10 and Windows 11 operation system (some of preview versions of Windows 11 and Windows Server vNext)

 Configure symbol path: